CMSgov/HealthCare.gov-Styleguide/_posts/design/0001-01-06-page-layouts.md

 <hr>

 ## Blog
-The Healthcare.gov Blog is comprised of four major sections including the Page Title, Posts, Filters and on individual post pages, a Comments section.
-Blog posts and Comments take up the first eight columns on the left, with Filters taking up the remaining four to the right.
+The Healthcare.gov Blog is comprised of four major sections including the page title, posts, filters and on individual post pages, a comments section.
+Blog posts and comments take up the first eight columns on the left, with Filters taking up the remaining four to the right.

 <div class="row">
 	<div class="col-sm-6">